gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX/README.md

 It does the job but that's a lot of thought and code.

-We can do better with Gapotchenko.FX:
+We can do better with `Empty.Nullify` primitive:

 ``` csharp
 using Gapotchenko.FX;